Article

 5.4 OPEN SPACE REQUIREMENTS

-New construction of a principal building and expansion of a principal building by 5,000 square feet or 20% of the building area, whichever is less, is required to provide open space as specified in this section.
+New construction of a principal building of 1,000 square feet or greater and/or expansion of a principal building by 5,000 square feet or 20% of the building area, whichever is less, is required to provide open space as specified in this section.

 1. Residential On-Site Open Space

-On-site open space is required in the Neighborhood 2 Zoning Districts for all multi-family stacked and multi-family attached developments in accordance with the following:
+On-site open space is required in the Neighborhood 2 Zoning Districts for all multi-family stacked, multi-family attached, and multi-dwelling developments in accordance with the following:

-1. For multi-family stacked developments, a minimum of 10% of the lot area shall be designed as on-site open space.
+1. For multi-family stacked and multi-dwelling developments, a minimum of 10% of the site area shall be designed as on-site open space.
 Such open space may be private open space, common open space, public open space, or any combination thereof.
+For multi-family attached dwellings which are components of multi-dwelling developments, the provisions of items 2 or 3 below, as applicable by appropriate zoning district, may be used in lieu of this requirement.

 2. Multi-family attached development in the N2-A Zoning District shall provide a minimum of 250 square feet of open space per dwelling unit.
 Such open space may be private open space, common open space, public open space, or any combination thereof.